-Law enforcement claimed, and the State presented at trial, that Michael's statements were inconsistent, indicating deception, and at times odd or surprising, indicative of guilt and motive.
-But, according to Dr. Aaron, "[i]naccuracies...would be expected in such a situation," where Michael was understandably experiencing intense emotions (described by Michael as "panic") and trauma, "further magnified by [Michael's] developmental status."
+(described by Michael as "panic") and trauma, "further magnified by [Michael's] developmental status."
 (Id. at 18).
-And Michael was just trying to figure out what had happened to his mother.
+Police also believed that Michael made statements indicative of guilt and motive.
+But Michael was just trying to figure out what had happened to his mother.
 (Id. at 18) ("it would make sense that a boy who knows his mother has been killed by someone else would want to know whether the killer might be identified").
 More generally, Dr. Aaron explained that a "14-year-old who had just witness his mother burning to death might exhibit responses that would be difficult to accurately interpret."
-(Id.)
+(Id.);